or

 What does BPA-free mean?

-Conversely, products labeled as BPA-free contain no such chemicals.
-This is a good thing, since, according to Medical News Today, this type of chemical has been linked to a whole host of cardiovascular problems like coronary artery heart disease, hypertension, heart attack, angina, and more.
-That’s with only low-dose exposure too, imagine ingesting that chemical for decades without realizing it.
+Conversely, products labeled as BPA-free do not contain the chemical compound bisphenol A. This is a good thing, since, according to Medical News Today, this type of chemical has been linked to a whole host of cardiovascular problems like coronary artery heart disease, hypertension, heart attack, angina, and more.

 However, BPA is not the only potentially-toxic chemical used in the plastic manufacturing process, and BPA-free plastics can still contain other chemicals that can be harmful.